-Living in Vienna and knowing people who learn Italian, I noticed, that here the words "egli, ella, essi" are not teached: they only theach to use "lui, lei, loro".
-I would like to ask to foreign people, if the learned the verbs using "lui" or "egli".
+Living in Vienna and knowing people who learn Italian, I noticed, that here the words "egli, ella, essi" are not taught: they only teach the use of "lui, lei, loro".
+I would like to ask non-native speakers, if they learn verbs using "lui" or "egli".
 And what do the Italians think about?
-Is it good to teach directly "lui" or it should be avoided?
+Is it good to teach "lui" or it should be avoided?

 Please answer and correct me!